barseghyanartur/vishap/docs/index.rst

 Description
 ==================================
-URLs to embed code of video sharing services (like Youtube or Vimeo) made simple.
-Produces HTML from the URL given according to the rules specified in the plugins.
+Generate embed (HTML) code of services like Youtube or Vimeo from URLs given.
+Rules are specified in the plugins.

 Comes with plugins for the following services (listed in alphabetical order):

 - Vimeo
 - Youtube

-There are also a number of useful tools included, such as:

-- Django template tags and form fields (with validation).

 Installation
 ==================================
-Install with latest stable version from pypi:
+Install with latest stable version from PyPI:

     $ pip install vishap